Aston Martin V12 engine

-Aston Martin has produced a number of V12 gasoline engines for its models.
+Aston Martin has produced a number of V12 petrol engines for its models.
 The first version appeared in 1999, when a 5.9-litre, 60° V12 debuted in the Aston Martin DB7 Vantage.

 Overview

 The original Aston Martin "AML V12" project began in 1994, at Ford's Advanced Powertrain division.
 As Aston Martin was owned by Ford at the time, this gave Aston Martin access to Ford's considerable engineering and technology resources.

 The design goal was to build a unique V12 for Aston Martin, while leveraging many of Ford's best resources.
 The engine would be designed to compete at the Le Mans 24 Hours, deliver very high torque from low RPM as well as high-revving power, would be scalable for power growth well beyond a "normal duty" Ford engine, and would only use a component from other Ford projects if it made sense and did not compromise the design.

 The AML V12 design featured all-new block, cylinder head and crankshaft designs, using the piston assemblies and valvetrain components from the then-upcoming Ford Duratec V6 family.
 The use of some Duratec components may have contributed to the myth of the AML V12 being "two Duratec V6s welded together".
 The reality is that the engines are quite different.
 The Duratec V6 is A319 cast aluminium with cast-in iron liners and bed-plate bottom end.
 The AML V12 is A365-T6 aluminium, features a deep-skirt six-bolt main block, thin-wall press-in liners and directly mounts nearly all of its drive accessories.
 It features 3.0mm-larger main bearings, a bank-to-bank offset approximately 15mm less than the V6, and has a completely different casting design including a precision water jacket.
 The cylinder heads differ as well.
 The Duratec V6s are A319 cast aluminium, the AML V12s are A365-T6 cast aluminium with unique combustion chambers, a higher compression ratio, a precision water jacket and unique intake ports (one of the design features that significantly improved low-end torque while maintaining high-end power).